Relintai/pandemonium_engine_docs/usage/rendering/viewports.md

 ![](img/input.png)

-For more information on how Godot handles input, please read the `Input Event Tutorial( doc_inputevent )`.
+For more information on how Pandemonium handles input, please read the `Input Event Tutorial( doc_inputevent )`.

 Listener
 --------

-Godot supports 3D sound (in both 2D and 3D nodes); more on this can be found in the `Audio Streams Tutorial( doc_audio_streams )`.
+Pandemonium supports 3D sound (in both 2D and 3D nodes); more on this can be found in the `Audio Streams Tutorial( doc_audio_streams )`.
 For this type of sound to be audible, the `Viewport` needs to be enabled as a listener (for 2D or 3D).
 If you are using a custom `Viewport`, don't forget